 Exams:

-Take and pass the National Counselor Examination (NCE) or the National Clinical Mental Health Counseling Examination (NCMHCE), administered by the National Board for Certified Counselors, Inc. (NBCC).
+Applicants will need to take and pass the National Counselor Examination (NCE) or the National Clinical Mental Health Counseling Examination (NCMHCE).
+Both are administered by the National Board for Certified Counselors (NBCC).
+The exam scores must be sent directly to Division of Corporations, Business, and Professional Licensing from NBCC.

 In lieu of the NCE or NCMHCE, the board will accept passage of another nationally recognized examination for professional counselors that is equivalent to the NCE or NCMHCE.
 The applicant must obtain verification of passage of the examination accepted by the board, sent directly to the board by the administrator of the examination.